Poaceae Family

-About the Poaceae Family
+About the Poaceae or Grass Family

 Poaceae, also known as the grass family, is a large and diverse family of flowering plants.
 Comprising over 10,000 species, it is one of the largest plant families and is found in almost every habitat on earth.
 Grasses are characterized by their slender leaves with parallel veins, and their flowers arranged in spikes or panicles.
 While many people think of grasses as just lawn or pasture plants, they play crucial roles in stabilizing soil, preventing erosion, providing food sources for both humans and animals, and contributing to global carbon cycling.